Hosting Shabbat Dinner

 - Welcoming Spaces – For multiple, individually hosted dinners that take place at the same time.
 An example of a welcoming space is the rooftop of the JCC in Manhattan where 15 hosts can reserve a table, invite friends, and be provided with wine, challah and dessert, plus live music and the opportunity to meet more than 100 other hosts and guests.

 - Nourishment Credits: OneTable provides a Nourishment credit to qualified hosts of $10 or $15 per person with a maximum of $100 or $150 per dinner, depending on the number of guests and type of dinner.
-These credits can be applied to resources such as FreshDirect, Seamless, Whole Foods Market, Etsy, and more.
+These credits can be applied to resources like grocery stores, prepared food delivery, decor stores, and more.
+One dinner a month is eligible for Nourishment, except in select cities (check with your Hub Manager).